How to Send POST Requests With cURL

 curl -u username:password https://example.com/login

 You’ll have to replace username and password with the actual authentication credentials.
-Also, don’t forget to replace the example URL with your own.
+Also, don’t forget to replace the example URL with your own when making cURL requests.

 cURL is a lightweight yet powerful tool for sending POST requests from CLI.
-With just a single line of command, you can easily transmit data in various formats such as JSON, XML, or file uploads. cURL's simplicity and flexibility make it a popular choice for developers.
+With just a single line of command, you can easily transmit data in various formats such as JSON, XML, or file uploads and form data. cURL's simplicity and flexibility make it a popular choice for developers.
 While it may not offer a graphical interface, cURL provides a versatile and efficient way to interact with servers.
 Whether you're a seasoned developer or a complete beginner, mastering cURL is a valuable skill that’ll help you in various stages of your career.
 If you're new to cURL, we recommend reading our article on how to send GET requests with cURL or trying our cURL converter tool.

 Test Oxylabs Scraper APIs designed for advanced web scraping tasks: